 Product: AutoMerge

-Please note: Please have a look at Figure 4 where to get the Flow URL!
+NOTE: Please look at Figure 4 above to see how to get the Flow URL

-Example: Save a document to Onedrive and store the link to the Record in Dynamics 365.
+We want to save a document to OneDrive and store the link to the record in Dynamics 365.

-This example shows how a document generated for a Quote inside the Sales Hub can be uploaded to a specific folder on Onedrive as well as storing the URL of this file back to the Quote inside the Sales Hub.
+The following example shows how a document generated for a Quote inside the Sales Hub can be uploaded to a specific folder on OneDrive as well as storing the URL of this file back to the quote inside the Sales Hub.

 Actions:

-- Upload file to Onedrive: Here we can use the Filename and Document (Base64 encoded) parameters provided by the HTTP trigger.
+- Upload file to Onedrive: We can use the Filename and Document (Base64 encoded) parameters provided by the HTTP trigger.

-- Save URL back to Dynamics record: Here we use the RecordID provided by the HTTP trigger to identify the quote record so we can do an update of the Description field to hold information on the file upload.
+- Save URL back to Dynamics record: We will use the RecordID provided by the HTTP trigger to identify the quote record so we can update the description field to hold information on the uploaded file.

 There is also the option of sending a response back to the dialog.
 You can define records as entity references and pass them back as the body of the HTTP-Response action inside your flow.